BIMIB-DISCo/VERSO/VERSO_STEP_2/readme.md

 ####################

 ##**FILE B)**
-File name: "samples_info_matrix_filename.csv"
+* File name: _"samples_info_matrix_filename.csv"_

-File type: csv (comma separated value)
+* File type: csv (comma separated value)

-Content: a csv file including the key information about samples, with:
+* Content: a csv file including the key information about samples, with:

-	m (samples) rows
+	* m (samples) rows

-	k (attributes) columns
+	* k (attributes) columns

-The entry in position 1,1 (1st row, 1st column) must be left empty.
+* The entry in position 1,1 (1st row, 1st column) must be left empty.

 	The first column (from position 2 to position m+1) must include sample IDs.

 	The first row (from position 2 to position k+1) must include the attribute name.

 	Each remaining entry in position i,j includes the value of a specific attribute j in sample i.

-Warning: an attribute named "Genotype" (i.e., the number of the clonal genotype of each sample returned by VERSO STEP #1) must necessarily included to perform STEP #2.
+**Warning** : an attribute named "Genotype" (i.e., the number of the clonal genotype of each sample returned by VERSO STEP #1) must necessarily included to perform STEP #2.

 ####################

 ##**FILE C)**
-File name: "variants_info_matrix_filename.csv"
+* File name: _"variants_info_matrix_filename.csv"_

-File type: csv (comma separated value)
+* File type: csv (comma separated value)

-Content: Variants info matrix, with n rows (variants) and z columns (attributes), each entry includes the value of a
-    specific attribute for any variant to be considered in the analysis.
+* Content: Variants info matrix, with n rows (variants) and z columns (attributes), each entry includes the value of a specific attribute for any variant to be considered in the analysis.

 ##**FILE D)**
-File name: configuration_VERSO.txt"
+* File name: _"configuration_VERSO.txt"_

-File type: txt (textual)
+* File type: txt (textual)

-Content: file including the optional parameters of VERSO STEP #2
+* Content: file including the optional parameters of VERSO STEP #2

 # RUNNING